legislation/data-documentation/api/xml-intro.md

 |Atom|`http://www.w3.org/2005/Atom`|`atom:`|
 |XHTML|`http://www.w3.org/1999/xhtml`|No prefix|

+#### A note on default prefixes

-\* Although most legislation.gov.uk XML data uses the default prefixes for these namespaces, some XML data use a different prefix or none at all, and these prefixes may change in future or vary between different contexts, even within a single document. **You must not use prefixes to identify elements or attributes unless you are parsing the XML with a properly configured XML parser.** Read carefully the following sections on prefixes, particularly [Prefixes are context-dependent](#prefixes-are-context-dependent) and [A note on namespaces in XPath](#a-note-on-namespaces-in-xpath).
+Although most legislation.gov.uk XML data uses the default prefixes for these namespaces, some XML data use a different prefix or none at all, and these prefixes may change in future or vary between different contexts, even within a single document. **You must not use prefixes to identify elements or attributes unless you are parsing the XML with a properly configured XML parser.** Read carefully the following sections on prefixes, particularly [Prefixes are context-dependent](#prefixes-are-context-dependent) and [A note on namespaces in XPath](#a-note-on-namespaces-in-xpath).

 ### Namespace prefixes